federatedsecure/whitepaper/README.md

 Finally, it could even be that some parties use middleware while others natively run their frameworks as long as the cryptographic communication is compatible.

-## Client-Side Stack
+## 2.5.
+Client-Side Stack

-### Representation of server-side objects
+### 2.5.1.
+Representation of Server-Side Objects

-Our design goal is to render client-side business-logic development as simple as possible.
-We do not want any specific dependencies client-side, and we would like to go through the API as transparent as possible.
-Hence, we would like to be able to write client-side code like this:
+Our design goal is to render client-side business logic development as simple as possible.
+We do not want any specific dependencies on the client side, and we would like to go through the API as transparently as possible.
+Hence, we would like to be able to write client-side code like this (Listing 1):

-#### Code Listing 1 – Example of how client-side code should interact with server-side objects
+#### Listing 1.
+Example of how client-side code should interact with server-side objects.

 ```python
 import federatedsecure.client